 Chris Cividino is a Future Learning Coordinator and HSIE Teacher at Callaghan College Wallsend Campus.
-Chris is interested in Future focus pedagogies and emerging technologies in education.
 He is interested in technology that can virtually transport people, concepts and ideas globally in immersive VR.
 Spending the first 23 years of his indoors during cold Canadian winters, Chris developed a passion for technology and gaming.

 Graham Eather was College Principal at Callaghan College for four years (retired 2018), and prior to that was principal at Hunter River High School for six years.
 Graham has focused on distributed transformative leadership that creates high impact innovative opportunities for students.